 All Christmas lights are manufactured in Asia, but their components may not be.
 For example, our lighted string sets such as mini-lights and C6 lights use polypropylene from the USA to protect the wire from the elements.
 The higher quality plastic is also more UV resistant which prevents the wire from degrading and drawing more current as it gets older.
 The resistors are made in Japan which make the lights more stable and less prone to failing.
 In our retrofit bulbs, we use SMD LED technology, which again is more stable and holds it’s brightness for longer.
 The plastic also contains UV stabilizers that prevent them from going cloudy with prolonged exposure to the sun.

-5. Never choose incandescent lights (or, always go with LEDs!)
+4. Never choose incandescent lights (or rather - always go with LEDs!)

 It goes without saying that LEDs are better for two main reasons: they consume less power and they last much longer.
 The technology has come a long way in the last five years in that it’s more stable (stays bright much longer), inexpensive, and the warm-white versions look just like the sought after incandescent lights at night.
 So there’s no longer any good excuse to buy incandescent lights.